0xCodeWares/UserExplorer/README.md

 ## Quick Start

-The User Explorer project's structure App bootstrapped with Ignite boilerplate  will look similar to this:
+The User Explorer project's structure bootstrapped with Ignite boilerplate  will look similar to this:

 ```
 UserExplorer